brentp/hugo-blog/content/post/variant-filter.md

 In this plot, the left-most, red swarm, labeled 'AR', is the meta-set of variants that could possibly be any type of recessive variant.
 It only requires kid to be heterozygous or homozygous and mom or dad to be heterozygous and neither mom nor dad to be homozygous alternate

-Then continuing left across the plot:
+Then continuing right across the plot:

  * blue (AR_pass_not_MA): limits the `AR` variants to PASS and not multi-allelic
  * green (AR_AB): limits the `AR` variants to have AB > 0.25 and AB < 0.75 for sites where the kid is heterozygous (remember this set also incluces variants where the kid is hom-alt)